AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise: Use Cases and Set Up

+We are grateful to Sai Rajeswar Mudumba for his careful reading of the manuscript and helpful suggestions and guidance that improved the final version of this work.

-\subsection{Use Cases and Set Up}
+\section{Use Cases and Set Up}

 When evaluating single agent modes, we simply concatenate all the agent instructions for each defined agent and put them within tags to indicate which step the instructions refer to.
-In this way, agents in the single agent set up have access to all the same information as in multi-agent set ups.
+In this way, agents in the single agent setup have access to all the same information as in multi-agent setups.

 Within each use case, we represent a wide array of potential edge cases.
-For example, in the Requesting Time Off use case we have user requests which should be rejected and some that should be accepted.
+For example, in the Requesting Time Off use case we have user requests that should be rejected and some that should be accepted.
 Within the rejected category, we include requests that should be rejected for a wide variety of reasons such as invalid leave types, conflicting leaves, and most significantly, lack of leave balance.
 For lack of balance, we make sure to include complex cases where models must correctly count the number of days across multiple months or take into account leap years and the differing number of days in different months.

 For each sample in a use case, the ground truth values for expected tool inputs, expected outcome, and expected tool order were human annotated and verified.
+We construct the use cases in such a way that a limited set of deterministic ground truths options can be determined for every data sample.

-\subsection{Thinking Tools Examples}
+\section{Thinking Tools Examples}

 Below are examples of how thinking tools can be used by the model to complete tasks in agentic frameworks.
 Thinking tools effectively give the model space to generate extra tokens in the format of calling a tool.
 There is no actual tool that gets executed when these tools are selected.
 Whatever the model passes as the tool argument is returned as the result and added to memory so the model can use the information later on in the task.